implse/Data_Structure_Python/README.md

 ### Depth First Search Traversal

-- 2 methods for DFS recursive or iterative.
+- 2 methods for `DFS` recursive or iterative.
 - Iterative method use a stack (LIFO).
 - Recursive method use stack-based memory.

-- __In-Order:__
+- `In-order`

     - visit the Left SubTree then the Root then the Right SubTree recursively.
-    - In-order traversal is used to retrieve data of binary search tree in sorted order.
+    - `In-order` traversal is used to retrieve data of binary search tree in sorted order.

-- __Pre-Order:__
+- `Pre-Order`

     - visit the Root then Left SubTree then the Right SubTree recursively.
-    - Pre-Order traversal is used to create a copy of the tree and is also used to get prefix expression of an expression tree.
+    - `Pre-Order` traversal is used to create a copy of the tree and is also used to get prefix expression of an expression tree.

-- __Post-Order:__
+- `Post-Order`

     - visit the Left SubTree then the right Sub Tree and the Root recursively.
-    - Post-Order traversal is used to delete the tree and is also used to get the postfix expression of an expression tree.
+    - `Post-Order` traversal is used to delete the tree and is also used to get the postfix expression of an expression tree.

 ### Breadth First Search Traversal

-- BFS use priority queue.
+- `BFS` use priority queue.
 - Level Order Traversal.

 ### Delete a Node in a Binary Search Tree

-Complexity : We have to find the Node then we delete it or set it to None.
+Complexity : We have to find the `node` then we delete it or set it to `None`.
-O(log n) find operation + O(1) deletion = O(log n)
+`O(log n)` find operation + `O(1)` deletion = `O(log n)`

 #### 3 Cases:
 - No children.